2026-06-01

 # path (yours) type (USD's)

 The path is whatever you want.
-Examples: /World, /Garage, /Scene/Building/Floor1/Lobby/ChairA.
-The type has to be a schema USD knows (Xform, Cube, Sphere, Mesh, Material, etc.).
+The type has to be a schema USD knows (Xform, Cube, Sphere, Mesh, Material).
 Pass an unknown type string and the prim survives but has no schema methods attached.
+Auto-create behavior: DefinePrim("/A/B/C", "Cube") silently creates A and B as typeless prims if they don’t exist.
+Convenient, but easy to miss.

-Network analogy: path is the XPath in a YANG datastore (/interfaces/interface[name='Eth1/1']), and it is author-chosen.
+Network analogy: path is the XPath in a YANG datastore (/interfaces/interface[name='Eth1/1']), author-chosen.
 Type is the YANG container or leaf type definition, drawn from a fixed registered model.
 You can’t def Banana for the same reason you can’t have a YANG leaf of type banana without first defining the typedef.

 Python type annotations aren’t enforcement